Research Reading Rooms

 This non-circulating collection on African history and the humanities is located on the 6th floor of Butler Library, opposite the elevators on the east side of the building.
 The collection contains an array of selected African studies reference titles standing alongside hundreds of great works of African literature, collected historical documents from Africa, classic ethnographies and travellers' accounts, written transcriptions of Africa's oral heritage—history, epic poetry, folktales, songs, and proverbs—and major contributions in the interpretation of Africa's past and present and of the African diasporas' engagement with the continent.
 Read more about this collection here.

-The American History and Literature Reading Room, located on the fifth floor of Butler Library, provides researchers with a core collection of primary and secondary source materials for the region now known as the United States.
+The American History and Literature Reading Room, located on the 5th floor of Butler Library, provides researchers with a core collection of primary and secondary source materials for the region now known as the United States.
 These range in coverage from pre-colonial times up to the recent past.
 Materials were chosen for their relevance to advanced study.
 Books from the library of noted scholar and teacher of American History Alan Edward Heimert (MA, Columbia 1950) constitute an important component of the collection.

-The Ancient and Medieval Studies Reading Room, located on the sixth floor of Butler Library, provides researchers with an extensive selection of primary texts as well as commentaries, concordances and reference works useful in study of these texts.
+The Ancient and Medieval Studies Reading Room, located on the 6th floor of Butler Library, provides researchers with an extensive selection of primary texts as well as commentaries, concordances and reference works useful in study of these texts.
 The collection is not comprehensive.
 The research collections supporting these fields remain primarily in the Butler Stacks, but every effort is made to provide a reading room environment that is conducive to work in these fields.

 The Comparative Literature & Society Reading Room, located on the 6th floor of Butler Library, features more than 2,000 volumes that support the study of literature and cultural expression across national, linguistic, and disciplinary boundaries.
 From canonical texts in critical theory and literary analysis to reference works like encyclopedias, dictionaries, and handbooks, this non-circulating collection enables scholars to instantly consult the textual output of the world's major thinkers and theorists.
 This reading room is a quiet space for contemplation and writing, a distillation of the exhaustive collection available in the Butler Stacks.